AngelNikoloff/Vanila-Neural-Network-with-Eigen-for-XOR/README.md

-# Vanila_ANN_with_Eigen_for_XOR
-Simple vanila neural network for XOR solving made with Eigen Library - for education purpose;
+# Simple vanila neural network for XOR solving made with Eigen Library - for education purpose;

 Because my goal was education - I made it as simple as posible;